-Modern Solutions to Age Old Practices: How ICAR is Helping Farmers
+Modern Solutions To Age Old Practices: How ICAR Is Helping Farmers

 The ICAR NEH headquarters in Umiam covers agriculture, horticulture, animal sciences, agricultural engineering, agro-forestry and fishery.
 Established in 1973, the institute has developed 56 crop varieties, 7 models of farming system, molecular diagnostic tools for plants and animal diseases.
 They have also introduced integrated farming systems and packages of practice for organic agriculture of 15 crops in the Northeast.

 Did you know?
 The idea to establish an ICAR Institute in the Northeast was initiated at a seminar on Research and Training Needs in Agriculture and Animal Husbandry of the North East Himalayan Region in 1973.

 “Northeast India is blessed with natural resources and there is no shortage of water.
 We receive enough rainfall even during the winters.
 The farmers need to go back to the traditional farming system, where we get fresh air, clean water and more nutritious food for consumption”, Dr S. V. Ngachan, Director ICAR NEH.